Travel to Beijing, China – Episode 638

 Heaven Supermarket is one of the least popular and low-cost bars left in Sanlitun.

 Chinese national Spirit is called Baijiu (literally ‘white liquor’).
-It 28 to 65% alcohol.
+It is 28 to 65% alcohol.
 Famous Brands are Erguotou and Moutai.
 Drink with food.

 How do you get around?

 Map Apps – Google Maps needs a VPN to work.
 Apple Maps works well, except that addresses are shown in pinyin rather than Chinese characters.
 But it does give you an option to ‘open in Amap’, which then opens a window all in Chinese characters and displaying the Chinese name and address.
-Another workaround is if you have the Dianping the food app installed and the location you are searching is in that app, Apple Maps will give you a button to open any location in Dianping and there you’ll have the address in Chinese Characters.
+Another workaround is if you have the Dianping food app installed and the location you are searching is in that app, Apple Maps will give you a button to open any location in Dianping, and there you’ll have the address in Chinese Characters.

 Subway